Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Conium Maculatum

 Asthma.
-Bladder inflammation, affections, painful.
+Bladder inflammation.
 Bronchitis.
 Bruises.
 Cancer.
 Lymphoma.
+Hodgkin lymphoma.
 Cough.
-Diphtheritic paralysis.
 Dysmenia (membranous).
 Erysipelas.
-Eyes affection.
-Galactorrhea.
 Herpes.
 Hypochondriasis.
 Jaundice.
 Liver enlarged.
 PCODs.
 Ovaries affections.
 Peritonitis.
 Prostatitis.
 Ptosis.
 Scrofula.
-Stomach affections.
 Testicles affections.
 Tetters.
 Trismus.
 Tumors.
 Ulcers.
 Vision disordered.

 Scirrhinum